 Silos discourage—or even prevent—people from working together.
 That applies to every type of organization, from public administration to privately held enterprises.
 Even though one would intuitively agree that you should cooperate and share information within an organization, the inconvenient truth is that this still is a challenge today.

-Innovation seems to become an increasingly important factor for the future growth of large, established enterprises.
-Yet, to come up with new ideas, you need space and the ability to freely interact and exchange ideas with people from different disciplines.
-Something that is not happening when silos exist.
-A company that felt victim to this is Sony.
+Innovation seems to become an increasingly important factor for the future growth of any sized organization.
+And to be able to come up with new ideas, you need space and the ability to freely interact and exchange ideas with people from different disciplines.
+That’s something that doesn’t happen when silos exist.
+Sony is an example of a company that fell victim to silos.

 Being a small and dynamic firm in the early 1950s, Sony turned into a corporate giant over the course of 30 years.
 In the early 90s, the new leadership decided to manage the company by subdividing its divisions into self-sufficient specialist units, better known as silos.
 Sony lost their innovative edge and soon it was a shadow of its former self.

 As mentioned before, silos exist both on a physical level (i.e. inside your company), as on a psychological level (i.e. in your mind).
 Busting silos will, therefore, have to happen on an organizational level as well as on a personal level.

 Busting silos on a personal level: